Eight cancer doctors among dead in Brazil plane crash – after others changed flight

 The victims include four people with dual citizenship, three Venezuelans and one Portuguese woman, said regional carrier Voepass.

-Firefighters at the crash site said officials are using seat assignments, physical characteristics, documents and belongings such as cell phones to identify the victims.
+Firefighters at the crash site said officials are using seat assignments, physical characteristics, documents and belongings such as mobile phones to identify the victims.

-Family members of the victims are being brought to Sao Paulo to provide DNA samples for helping in the identification of remains, said state civil defence coordinator Henguel Pereira.
+Family members of the victims are being taken to Sao Paulo to provide DNA samples to help in the identification of remains, said state civil defence coordinator Henguel Pereira.

+Four people with dual citizenship were among the victims, three Venezuelans and one Portuguese woman, according to Veopass officials.

+The Venezuelans were a 4-year-old boy, his mother and grandmother, local outlet Globo News reported.
+The boy’s dog was also on the flight, which the family was taking to later head to Colombia, according to the outlet.

-Investigators are analysing the plane’s so-called "black box" containing voice recordings and flight data, said Marcelo Moreno, the head of Brazilian aviation accident investigation centre Cenipa, at a press conference in Vinhedo.
+Investigators are analysing the plane’s “black box”, said Marcelo Moreno, head of Brazilian aviation accident investigation centre Cenipa, at a press conference in Vinhedo.

 Join our commenting forum